justintemp/Pintos_Starter/README.md

 1. Run this command: `source install.sh`
 2. If that doesn't work, read the error messages.

+# How to check if pintos was installed correctly

+0. Cd into the `userprog` directory
+1. Run `make`
+2. Run `make check`
+   - This should take around 5-10 minutes to finish.
+If you get a bunch of tests being run and at the end you get 76/76 test cases failed, then your installation worked

 # How to run all of the pintos tests

 0. Go into the directory for the current project (for the first pintos project, this will be the userprog directory): `cd userprog`